GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 ##### Pre-requisites

-When you start the genkit GUI, it starts up your flow server locally (go to **chat_server_go/cmd/standaloneFlows/main.go**).
+When you start the Genkit GUI, it starts up your flow server locally (go to **chat_server_go/cmd/standaloneFlows/main.go**).
 You should see code that looks like this:

 ```go
  if err := genkit.Init(ctx, &genkit.Options{FlowAddr: ":3401"}); err != nil {